-When Denials Management, Inc. files a claim on your behalf, we use the UB-04 form for claim billing.
-The UB-04 form is a form that any institutional provider can use for the billing of medical and mental health claims.
-The UB-04 uniform billing form is on white standard paper with red ink, which is used by institutional providers for claim billing.
-The UB-04 was created by The Centers for Medicare and Medicaid (CMS), and has developed and evolved into one of the most commonly used forms for billing a medical or mental health claim.
-The UB-04 form is also very popular among all insurance carriers.
-These days, the majority of UB-04 claims must be filed electronically.
+When Denials Management, Inc. files a claim on your behalf and assists with your claims management, we use the UB-04 form for claim billing.
+You may be wondering, “What does UB-04 mean?”
+Simply put, this form can be used by any institutional provider for billing medical and mental health claims.
+This uniform billing form was created by The Centers for Medicare and Medicaid (CMS) to be used by institutional providers for claim billing.
+It has developed and evolved into one of the most commonly used forms for billing medical and mental health claims.
+The UB-04 form is popular among all insurance carriers.
+Although a majority of these claims must be filed electronically, the UB-04 is distinguished by white standard paper with red ink.

-The American Hospital Association and the National Uniform Billing Committee design, modify and update certain specifications for the UB-04 guidelines.
-The American Hospital Association is a professional group that builds awareness, fairness, and quality among health care professionals and networks.
+This form is regulated by two associations: The American Hospital Association and the National Uniform Billing Committee.
+The American Hospital Association (AHA) is a professional group that builds awareness, fairness, and quality among health care professionals and networks.
+The National Uniform Billing Committee (NUBC) is a governing body which oversees forms and code for medical claims billing.
+Together, the AHA and NUBC design, modify, and update certain specifications for the UB-04 guidelines.

 The UB-04 is the most current version of the uniform bill used by institutional providers.
-The UB-04 form provides improvements from the much needed UB-92 form.
-Some of these improvements include:
+This form provides some much-needed improvements from the UB-92 form.
+Some of these changes include:

-- there was a new field of ICD classifications created which can now be used ICD 9 and 10.
+- Created a new field of ICD classifications which can now be used in ICD 9 and 10

-- expanded the number of fields for diagnoses to eighteen from nine.
+- Expanded the number of fields for diagnoses from nine to 18

-- revised physician fields to include specific fields for national provider Identifier # or (NPI) and first and last names, qualifications and Tax ID #’s
+- Revised physician fields to include specific fields for National Provider Identifier # (NPI, first and last names, qualifications, and Tax ID #’s

-- addition of three specific fields for patient’s reason for visit.
+- Addition of three specific fields for patient’s reason for the visit

 - Make sure all data is entered correctly and accurately in the fields

-- Ensure each insurance payer to determine what data is needed or required, as each insurer may have different requirements
+- Check with each insurance payer to determine what data is needed or required, as each insurer may have different requirements

 - Use only the physical address for the service facility location field